tiddly-gittly/TidGi-Mobile/Readme.md

 tw-mobile-sync >= **0.6.0** works with TidGi-Mobile >= **v0.3**

-## How it stores and uses data
+## Privacy: How it stores and uses data

+We do not send any information from your phone to the internet.

-When syncing from a TidGi-Desktop app:
+You can optionally syncing data from your phone to a local TidGi-Desktop app on your local WiFi.

+### How it stores data locally on your phone

+This is a local-first app, it stores data in following format, and never leaving your local WiFi network:

 1. HTML, contains some of core tw things like `$:/boot` and raw HTML created by [$:/tags/RawMarkup](https://tiddlywiki.com/#SystemTag%3A%20%24%3A%2Ftags%2FRawMarkup)
     1. To update the TiddlyWiki version or the raw markup, you need to perform a full-resync (delete and recreate)